-Odd also gets a lot of Ship Tease with Aelita, calling her "Princess" and mentioning how pretty she is on more than one occasion.
-Aelita also seems to worry about him more often, usuaully running to help him every time he gets hurt in Lyoko, and prefers riding on the Overboard with him.
-And then, of course, there's their kiss in season 4.
+Odd gets a lot of Ship Tease with Aelita, calling her "Princess" and mentioning how pretty she is on more than one occasion.
+Aelita also seems to worry about him more often, usuually running to help him every time he gets hurt in Lyoko, and prefers riding on the Overboard with him.
+And then there's their kiss in season 4.
 According to Word of God, though, nothing comes of it.

-Depending on the episode, Gadget from Chip 'n Dale Rescue Rangers was either interested in Chip, interested in Dale, interested in someone else (usually a oneshot character like Sparky), not interested in anyone, or unaware of the concept of romance.
-Trying to figure out which viewpoint has the most support, however, is the hottest and most divisive topic in the fandom, and bringing it up is either the fastest way to start a Flame War, or the fastest way to get someone to step in and change the subject.
+Depending on the episode, Gadget was either interested in Chip, interested in Dale, interested in someone else (usually a oneshot character like Sparky), not interested in anyone, or unaware of the concept of romance.

-Then you also had other one-shot teases like Dale and Foxglove, which carried over into the brief comic revival by Boom!
-To a lesser degree you have Tammy and Chip, although this was rather one-sided on Tammy's part.
+One-shot teases like Dale and Foxglove, which carried over into the brief comic revival by Boom!.
+To a lesser degree there's Tammy and Chip, although this was rather one-sided on Tammy's part.